Kenya's Odinga challenges presidential poll result in Supreme Court | Law-Order

 Kenya's Odinga challenges presidential poll result in Supreme Court

-Kenya's veteran opposition leader Raila Odinga filed a challenge to the results of this month's presidential election in the Supreme Court on Monday, his legal team said, sharpening a political clash that has gripped East Africa's powerhouse.
+Kenya's veteran opposition leader Raila Odinga filed a challenge to the results of this month's presidential election in the Supreme Court on Monday, sharpening a political clash that has gripped East Africa's powerhouse.
+In the petition, Odinga asks the court to nullify the vote's outcome on several grounds, including a mismatch between the turnout figures and the result, and failure by the commission to tally ballots from 27 constituencies as required by law.

 - Country: